 This technique ensures micron‑level accuracy for parameters such as focus, center, tilt, and rotation.
 It is essential in mass production of advanced imaging systems—including smartphones, connected devices, automotive ADAS, medical devices, and industrial vision—where performance and consistency matter.

-Every step must be executed with care to avoid flaws or defects.
-Averna ensures high‑quality alignment for all types of cameras used across hundreds of applications—from cellphones to autonomous vehicles.
+Averna ensures high‑quality alignment for all types of cameras used across hundreds of applications.
 The same technology applies to LED or laser‑based systems, including multi‑beam headlights.

 We help manufacturers overcome challenges such as: